marmelab/react-admin/docs/Authorization.md

     </Card>
 );
 ```
+{% endraw %}

 ## Restricting Access to Content Inside Custom Pages

 You might want to check user permissions inside a custom pages.
-You'll have to use the `WithPermissions` component for that:
+You'll have to use the `WithPermissions` component for that.
+It will ensure the user is authenticated then call the `authClient` with the `AUTH_GET_PERMISSIONS` type and the `authParams` you specify:

 {% raw %}
 ```jsx